-Updating models with evidence For more on updating models, visit: Tools for Ambitious Science Teaching Lsn Purpose Questions/Prompts in this Lesson Key Terms Next Generation Science Standards Materials 6 Update models 1 day Orienting to prior learning: What was your favorite experience so far?
-Why?
-What are some important ideas we have learned about together about sound?
-Start an explanation "gotta have" checklist.
-Revise/update models: Use "gotta have" checklist and sticky notes to add new ideas (green), revise an original idea (yellow), remove (blue), or ask questions (purple) on their original models.
-(Alterative: Students create new model and compare to original) revise evidence SEP: Develop and use models PS1.A: Structure & Prop. of Matter PS3.A: Definitions of Energy PS3.B: Conservation of Energy and Energy Transfer PS4.A: Wave Properties CCC: Cause & Effect CCC: Systems & System Models Teacher Guide (link) 4 colors of sticky notes Students' initial models from lesson 1 (Alternative: blank paper or blank model templates) Supporting Or ngoing Changes in Student Thinking For more on supporting ongoing sensemaking, visit: To ols for Ambitious Science Teaching Lsn Purpose Questions/Prompts in this Lesson Key Terms Next Generation Science Standards Materials 7 Stop that Making observations : Watch the snare drum video.
-What do molecule SEP: Ask Q's & Define Problems Define simple problem solved by tool, process, Teacher Guide (link) Video: Spare drum with acoustic
+Updating models with evidence For more on updating models, visit: Tools for Ambitious Science Teaching Lsn Purpose Questions/Prompts in this Lesson Key Terms Next Generation Science Standards Materials 6 revise evidence SEP: Develop and use models PS1.A: Structure & Prop. of Matter PS3.A: Definitions of Energy PS3.B: Conservation of Energy and Energy Transfer PS4.A: Wave Properties CCC: Cause & Effect CCC: Systems & System Models Teacher Guide (link) 4 colors of sticky notes Students' initial models from lesson 1 (Alternative: blank paper or blank model templates) Supporting Ongoing Changes in Student Thinking on supporting ongoing sensemaking, visit: To ols for Ambitious Science Teaching Lsn Purpose Questions/Prompts in this Lesson Key Terms Next Generation Science Standards Materials 7 Stop that Sound!

-7 Stop that Sound!
 2 days Why can we hear noises from the hallway when we are inside the classroom?
 How can we stop sound energy?
 Making observations: Watch the snare drum video.
 What do you notice?
 What patterns do you observe between what is on the walls and the properties of the sound?
 Why do you think the sound changes?
 Discuss echo or absorbing/insulating sound.
 Design-and-test: Sketch designs with your team to decide how to block or stop as much buzzer sound as possible coming out of the pencil box.
 Once you can each explain your design choices, you can get materials to build and test.
 Model-to-explain: Develop a model that includes particles/molecules to explain why your design blocked or stopped some (or all) of the buzzer sound from leaving the box.
-How did the sound get out of the box? molecule energy reflect (echo) absorb (insulate) SEP: Ask Q's & Define Problems Define simple problem solved by tool, process, system; addresses criteria & constraints SEP: Plan & carry out investigations Make observations to produce data to serve as basis for evidence PS3.A: Definitions of Energy LS1.D: Information Processing CCC: Systems & System Models A system can be described in terms of its components and their interactions Energy and Matter: Flows, Cycles, and Conservation Energy can be transferred in various ways & between objects Teacher Guide (link) Video: Snare drum with acoustic panels added (link) Class materials table: - Electrical tape - assorted materials Per student group: - empty pencil box - two 1.5 volt AA batteries - AA battery holder - 1 piezo buzzer - 1 decibel meter E В Noisy Places: Design & test solutions 3 days Observe attempted noisy problem solutions around the school.
+How did the sound get out of the box? molecule energy reflect (echo) absorb (insulate) SEP: Ask Q's & Define Problems Define simple problem solved by tool, process, system; addresses criteria & constraints SEP: Plan & carry out investigations Make observations to produce data to serve as basis for evidence PS3.A: Definitions of Energy LS1.D: Information Processing CCC: Systems & System Models A system can be described in terms of its components and their interactions Energy and Matter: Flows, Cycles, and Conservation Energy can be transferred in various ways & between objects Teacher Guide (link) Video: Snare drum with acoustic panels added (link) Class materials table: - Electrical tape - assorted materials Per student group: - empty pencil box - two 1.5 volt AA batteries - AA battery holder - 1 piezo buzzer - 1 decibel meter В Noisy Places: Design & test solutions 3 days Observe attempted noisy problem solutions around the school.
 Where is there insulation?
 Carpeting?
 Baffles?
 Brainstorm solutions to the noisy problem while addressing the design criteria and constraints.
 Prototype a solution to test.
 Test the prototype and collect data.
 Evaluate the proposed solution(s).
 How well did this solution address or solve the noisy problem?
 What's your evidence?
 What might you change or try next? criteria constraints SEP: Designing Solutions Generate and compare multiple solutions to a problem based on how well they meet criteria & constraints of the design problem ETS1.B: Developing Possible Solutions Communicating with peers about proposed solution, shared ideas can lead to improved designs.
 Use tests to identify failure points or difficulties, which suggest elements of the design to improve.
 Influence of Sci, Engineering, & Tech on Society & Natural World Teacher Guide (link) Video: Eng design process (link) For each group: Clipboard and pencil Science notebook and/or project pages, part 5 (link) 1 decibel meter w/battery Variety of building materials including padding, foam, cardboard, wood, poster board, cotton balls, etc.